gregwhitaker/webflux-rsocket-example/README.md

 # webflux-rsocket-example
 An example of building Spring WebFlux services using RSocket as the communication protocol.

+The example exposes two RSocket services via Spring WebFlux and streams random letter and number data to a web broswer via SSE streaming.

 ## Building the Example
 Run the following command to build the example: